 - Intercultural competence and citizenship

 - Digital literacies

 How an ELT teacher approaches the teaching of these skills will depend on their own interests, competences, resources, and local curricular constraints.
 There is no one single way to approach this.
 We have proposed a range of teaching approaches stretching from single activities to extended projects.
 Each teacher will select ideas as suits them and their learners.
-Here are a few ideas to consider and if you would like to know more, please attend one of the two webinars on this topic hosted by Sarah Mercer on the 13th of November, and Nicky Hockly on the 26th of November.
+Here are a few ideas to consider and if you would like to know more, please download our free Global Skills Position Paper.

 1. Compare different media sources: